The City is committed to making our roads safer for everyone by developing clear local strategies and adopting global best practices.

 Leading Pedestrian Intervals

-As part of a new pilot project, the traffic signals at the Dundas Street and Wellington Street intersection have been updated with an advance “walk” signal.
-The advance “walk” signal provides pedestrians with an additional 5 seconds as a head start before vehicles receive a green light, called a Leading Pedestrian Interval.
+Some traffic signals in London are being updated with an advance “walk” signal.
+The advance “walk” signal provides pedestrians with an additional 5 seconds, to get a head start before vehicles receive a green light, called a Leading Pedestrian Interval.

 Leading Pedestrian Intervals improve safety by: